YongZhengYew/YongZhengYew/README.md

 # Hi there... :wave:
 ...
 I'm Zheng Yew.
 Welcome to my Github page!
 I'm a:
-- Second-year university student
+- Finak-year university student
 - Taking Computer Science and Design (CSD)
 - Studying at the Singapore University of Technology and Design (SUTD).

 Yes, we like acronyms :laughing:

-I have another account, [snproj](https://github.com/snproj), for pet projects, so if you see links here to that page's repos, that's why!
-This account is for everything else (school projects, Coursera course submissions, etc).
+I have another account, [snproj](https://github.com/snproj), which I'm slowly moving to, so if you see links here to that page's repos, that's why!

 ## :thumbsup: Some things I've done...
 - Shell scripting to automate tasks and tests